raspberrypilearning/cd-my-favourite-celebrity/en/step_8.md

-## Embedding Twitter profile in our webpage
+## Inserting a Twitter profile in our webpage

 Twitter also provides an easy way for you to use its services in your webpage.
-I'm going to **embed** Maddie Moates Twitter profile on my webpage, add your favourite celebrity's profile too if they have a twitter.
+I'm going to **embed** Maddie Moates Twitter profile on my webpage, add your favourite celebrity's profile too if they have a Twitter.

-+ First, find your celebrity on twitter and again using <kbd>Ctrl</kbd> (or <kbd>cmd</kbd> on a Mac) and <kbd>C</kbd>, copy the `URL` at the top of your browser as seen in the image below
++ First, find your celebrity on Twitter and again using <kbd>Ctrl</kbd> (or <kbd>cmd</kbd> on a Mac) and <kbd>C</kbd>, copy the `URL` at the top of your browser as seen in the image below

 ![Address bar highlighted](images/addressBarSelectedText.png)